Developments in Karachi: K-IV Water Project

-K-IV water project is a 120km fresh water canal that will link Keenjhar Lake with Karachi city.
+K-IV water project is a 120 km fresh water canal that will link Keenjhar Lake with Karachi city.
 This project will provide 260 Million gallons of fresh water per day to Karachi city hence eradicating water scarcity.
 The project will have 2 pumping stations and 3 filtration plants.
 Construction started in 2004.
-100km of canal is completed by Frontier Works Organization but the project is on hold due to technical and design issues.
+100 km of canal is completed by Frontier Works Organization.
+Project remained on hold due to technical and design issues.
+Construction again started in 2023 by WAPDA and is expected to complete by December 2024.
 Delays have multiplied cost of the project.

+New Hub Canal

+Karachi's mayor Murtaza Wahab who is also the chairman of Karachi Water and Sewerage Board announced the new hub canal project in April 2024.
+The project has started and will complete within 1 year.
+Project's cost is 12 billion Pakistani Rupees.
+The new hub canal will provide 200 MGD water to karachi city.
+Once this new canal is complete, district west, Kemari, district central and lyari will benefit the most.
+This project will greatly reduce water scarcity in Karachi city.

+As of 13 Aug, 2025, Old Hub Canal is under renovation.
+The old canal is 50 years old.

+On, 13 Aug, 2025 Bilawal Bhutto inaugurates New Hub Canal.
+Capacity of the new canal is 100 MGD (million gallons per day), while canal supply water from Hub Dam to Karachi.
+The Canal will serve people in district Keamari and Karachi West.
+The Cost of New Canal is Rs 12.8 billion.

 Red Line

-The 27km Red Line is part of Karachi Breeze.
+The 27 km Red Line is part of Karachi Breeze.
 Construction started in mid-2022 and will complete by mid-2024.
 Red Line will connect Sadar in central-Karachi to Malir in eastern-Karachi via University Road.
 Projected daily ridership is 300,000 passengers.

 Approximately 9000 trees will be relocated to make way for this project.
 It is the first transportation project in the world to receive funding from the UN Green Climate Fund for use of biomethane gas from cow dung to power buses.

 Proposed developments

 Hawkes Bay/Mauripur Expressway

-The Hawkes Bay Expressway (also known as Mauripur Expressway) is a proposed 13km expressway along Mauripur Road to connect Karachi with scenic beaches along the Arabian Sea coast.
+The Hawkes Bay Expressway (also known as Mauripur Expressway) is a proposed 13 km expressway along Mauripur Road to connect Karachi with scenic beaches along the Arabian Sea coast.